spectrumone/online-shop-template/README.md

 1. run flower on a separate terminal: `celery -A myshop flower` (captures the terminal)

 ###To Do
-1. Integrate a payment gateway
-2. Manage payment notifications
-3. Export orders to CSV files
-4. Generate PDF invoices dynamically
+1 Generate PDF invoices dynamically
+2. Add CSS files for PDF generation to work
+3. Automated PDF invoice sending after purchase (currently not configured from `settings.py`)
-5. Create coupon system to apply discounts
+4. Create coupon system to apply discounts
-6. Adding internationalization to online shop
+5. Adding internationalization to online shop
-7. Use <b>Rosetta</b> to manage translations
-8. Translating modles using <b>django-parler</b>
-9. Build product recommendation engine
+6. Build product recommendation engine
-10. Refactor app to use class based views instead
+7. Refactor app to use class based views instead
-11. Refactor for best practices
+8. Refactor for best practices